 Spraying your plants with water can prevent infestation by removing dust and raising humidity.

 If your plants get spider mites, a strong jet of water can knock them off your plants.
 Don’t be afraid of using the jet spray setting.
-It may knock off dead leaves or flowers, but will not harm your plants in any way.
+It may knock off dead leaves or flowers, but it won’t harm your plants in any way.

 When it’s hot, spider mites reproduce fast, going from egg to mature adult in less than two weeks.
 So you need to keep on top of it and spray frequently, focusing on the undersides of leaves (they like to hide from the sun, too).